-Chair Scully reminded the Commission that when staff brings the Harbor and Beaches Master Plan to the Harbor Commission there is no time to adjust or make changes to it.
-Having a subcommittee review the program will allow time for staff to make changes.
+Chair Scully reminded the Commission that last year when staff brings_brought the Harbor and Beaches Master Plan to the Harbor Commission to review there is no time to adjust or make additions or changes to it.
+Having a subcommittee review the program will allow time for the Harbor Commission contribution(s) and for staff to make changes.